-Independent editorial says that if John MacGregor is minded to provide more money to stop the brain drain, he should ensure a commitment from the Vice-Chancellors they will pay far more attention to market concepts like flexibility and differentials and far less to the enhancement of general pay.
+Independent editorial says that if John MacGregor is minded to provide more money to stop the brain drain, he should ensure a commitment from the Vice-Chancellors and doing that they will pay for more attention to market concepts like flexibility and differentials and far less to the enhancement of general pay.

-Cttee of Vice-Chancellors tell Mr MacGregor that salaries and working conditions for academics must be improved to counter higher salaries being offered abroad (Times).
+Cttee of Vice-Chancellors tell Mr MacGregor that salaries and waking conditions for academics must be improved to counter higher salaries being offered abroad (Times).

-University chiefs have agreed not to undercut each other when competing for funds to finance existing student places - thus undermining govt efforts to use market forces in cutting per capita expenditure on students (\underline{FT}) .
+University chiefs have agreed not to undercut each other when competing for funds to finance existing student places - thus undermining govt efforts to use market forces in cutting per capita expendtiure on students (FT).